jmcerrejon/frodown/README.md

 - [x] Frontmatter support.
 - [x] Markdown editor.
-- [x] Save to file.
+- [x] Save to a file.
 - [x] Add a footer.
-- [x] Light theme (because I think some people like brightness).
+- [x] Light theme (because I think some people prefer brightness 🤷‍♂️).
-- [x] Markdown cheat sheet on sidebar.
+- [x] Markdown cheat sheet on the sidebar.
 - [ ] Markdown preview.
-- [ ] Open with latest values If you quit and don't save the info.
+- [ ] Open with the latest values if you quit without saving the information.
-- [ ] Move categories and other constants to an env file.
+- [ ] Move categories and other constants to an environment (env) file.
-- [ ] If you have Multi-language support on your site, make multiple markdown files.
+- [ ] If you have multi-language support on your site, create multiple markdown files.
-- [ ] Use AI to suggest tags and categories, or translate the article.
+- [ ] Implement AI to suggest tags and categories, or translate the article.
 - [ ] Package it as a standalone app.

 ## How to use